FirebaseExtended/firebase-framework-tools/starters/nextjs/firebase-ecommerce/README.md

 #### Firebase App Hosting

 1. Connect the Firebase app to your GitHub repository.
-2. Create a new backend for the application.
+2. Create a new backend for the application, but do not deploy yet.
-3. Deploy secrets to app hosting using the Firebase CLI.
-4. Deploy the application to Firebase Hosting.
+   We need to set up environment variables first for the app to work.

 ### Stripe Setup

 1. Create a new Stripe account.
+2. Follow the instructions in apphosting.yaml to create the public and private keys for your stripe application.
+3. Create a webhook that listen to "Events on your account" at
+   <your domain>/api/stripe/webhook that receives at least
+   the following events: `payment_intent.succeeded`, `payment_intent.failed`,
+   `charge.succeeded`, `charge.updated`.
 2. Add API keys (Publishable and Secret) to `.env.local`.
 3. Set up a webhook endpoint in the Firebase project.
 4. Add the webhook secret to `.env.local`.